yafp/updWallp/README.md

 **updWallp** is a small bash based project which creates blured & dimmed wallpapers for your Linux desktops.
 It offers 2 operation modes - local and remote.

-In **local mode** *updWallp.sh* is using a random image from a user-supplied local folder to generate a blured & dimmed copy of it  and sets the new created image as wallpaper.
+In **local-mode** *updWallp.sh* is using a random image from a user-supplied local folder to generate a blured & dimmed copy of it  and sets the new created image as wallpaper.

-In **remote mode** (aka *Muzei* mode) it picks the muzei-picture-of-the-day from the internet, generates a blured & dimmed version of it and sets the new created image as wallpaper.
+In **remote-mode** (aka *Muzei* mode) it picks the muzei-picture-of-the-day from the internet, generates a blured & dimmed version of it and sets the new created image as wallpaper.

 A second bash script (*updWallpShowOrg.sh*) offers the option to temporary toggle back to the original (non-blured & dimmed) version of the current wallpaper for x seconds.